 A social enterprise is a business that applies commercial strategies to maximise improvements in human and environmental wellbeing, rather than maximising profits for external shareholders.
 They may use a commercial model which pursues social responsibility directly, or aim to raise funds for charitable purposes through their business activities.

-In recent years there has been a rise in the number and diversity of social enterprises in Australia and globally.
+In recent years there has been a rise in the number and diversity of social enterprises in Australia and around the world.

 What is a social enterprise?